Bachelor of Arts

 Honors College Research Project

 Powers, Hailey A., "Sexual Assault Reports to the Police: A Pilot Investigation of the Factors that Influence Victimization Reporting and Victim Perceptions of Police Responses" (2015).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 31.

 © Copyright 2015 Hailey A. Powers